Sondremi/Portfolio-Reporting-Platform/README.md

 # Portfolio Performance Tracker

-A Java program that reads investment transactions from CSV files and generates a browser-based portfolio report.
-Shows current holdings, combined realized sales, and detailed trade history per security (stocks and funds).
+Portfolio Performance Tracker is a Java tool that reads investment transactions from CSV files and generates a browser-based portfolio report.
+It gives you a consolidated view of current holdings, realized and unrealized return, dividends, detailed sale-trade history across both stocks and funds, and visual charts for total return and market value allocation.

-Useful when you want to combine portfolios from multiple banks or brokers in one overview.

 ## Key Features
 - Reads all supported `.csv` files from `transaction_files/`